Find Water Pressure Drop Causes: With Fixes

 Ways to increase water pressure in the house

-Make sure the stop tap is fully open (turn anti-clockwise to open).
+• Check stop tap is fully open (turn anti-clockwise to open)

-Are all cold water taps in your property affected or just one?
+• Check if it affects all cold water taps in your property or just one.
 It will be an internal plumbing issue if only one tap is affected.
 Call a local plumber for internal problems

-Stains on the ceiling or walls may give a clue.
+• Check for leaks around the house.
+Stains on the ceiling or walls may give a clue

-To the incoming cold mains to give you around 1.5 bar pressure and up to 12 litres per minute water flow rate.
+• Install a water pressure booster pump to the incoming cold mains to give you around 1.5 bar pressure and up to 12 litres per minute water flow rate.
+This booster pump can work on combi boilers up to 30kW output.

 A quick way to increase water pressure in the house is to install a water pressure booster pump.
 You put it onto the cold water feed pipe and it will increase water pressure to 12 litres/min, which is satisfactory for an improved performance from the combi boiler.
 If you aren’t confident to install it yourself, call a plumber.